 The skin area can also be affected and may turn thick, coarse, and hairy.
 The excess HGH levels can also lead to high blood pressure and heart disease.

-Athletes use HGH to build muscle mass and enhance performance, but this is not legal in competitive sports in the U.S.
+Athletes sometimes use HGH to build muscle mass and enhance performance, but doing so is not legal in competitive sports in the U.S.

 HGH injections have also become popular for nonmedical usage.
-Body builders and athletes sometimes use them to help them get larger muscles, more energy, and increased stamina.
+Bodybuildersgro and athletes sometimes use them in an effort to get larger muscles, more energy, and increased stamina.

 They are considered performance-enhancing drugs and are banned in professional sports.